ashaffer/jss-simple/Readme.md

 ## Usage

-jss-simple is designed specifically for global, single-sheet, statically determined styles and its interface is optimized to reflect that.
+jss-simple is designed specifically for global, single-sheet, statically determined styles.
 Instead of creating stylesheets, jss-simple maintains a single stylesheet internally for you, which you can either `toString` or `attach` whenever your components have all been imported.

-This means that before you call `toString/attach` all your style rules must have been added, which means you must make sure that they are evaluated at import/require time - which generally means that they are in the outer-most scope of your module.
+This means that before you call `toString/attach` all your style rules must have been added.
+So you must make sure that they are evaluated at import/require time - which generally means that they are in the outer-most scope of your module.
 E.g.

 *Bad:*
 ```javascript